shoz-f/mix_cmake/README.md

 CAUTION: `clean`'s option `--all` means to remove whole BUILD working directory.
 You have to run `mix cmake.config` next time.

 ## License
-Npy is licensed under the Apache License Version 2.0.
+Mix Cmake is licensed under the Apache License Version 2.0.